palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 with the Palantir [http-remoting library](https://github.com/palantir/http-remoting/), and throw an `AtlasDbRemoteException` including serialized information about said exception.

+This also means that receiving a 503 does not necessarily mean that one is not talking to the leader; one should interpret the message body of the HTTP response to see what caused said 503.
+We believe this is a positive change, as services may be unavailable for reasons other than not being the leader.

 #### Fairness and Starvation

 Lock requests were previously fair - that is, if thread A blocks on acquiring the `LockServerSync` for a given lock before thread B, then under normal circumstances (barring exceptions, interruption or leader election), A would acquire the lock before B. While this is still true at the thread synchronization level, it no longer necessarily holds at the application layer, since it is possible that A would timeout and be interrupted, the lock would become available and then B would grab it before A. As a consequence of this, starvation becomes possible.
 We believe this is acceptable, as lock requests remain fair as long as none of them blocks for longer than the idle timeout, and blocking for longer than the idle timeout is considered unexpected.
 Furthermore, under previous behaviour